vipulchib/aws-cloudformation/README.md

             - VPC-${ID}
             - {ID: !Ref ID}
        ```
+     A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
+For *'CidrBlock'* section of the
+     Properties we will reference the *'VPCCidr'* Parameter we previously defined.
+      ```
+      AristaVPC:
+       Type: AWS::EC2::VPC
+       Properties:
+        CidrBlock: !Ref VPCCidr
+        Tags:
+          - Key: Name
+            Value: !Sub
+            - VPC-${ID}
+            - {ID: !Ref ID}
+      ```
+     A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
+For *'CidrBlock'* section of the
+     Properties we will reference the *'VPCCidr'* Parameter we previously defined.
+      ```
+      AristaVPC:
+       Type: AWS::EC2::VPC
+       Properties:
+        CidrBlock: !Ref VPCCidr
+        Tags:
+          - Key: Name
+            Value: !Sub
+            - VPC-${ID}
+            - {ID: !Ref ID}
+      ```
 # Building a Stack
 We will build the Stack and use AWS CLI to create, monitor, update and delete stacks.
 ```